Skip to main content

 • All declared dependencies available.

-• Passes verum lint --strict.
+• Passes verum lint --severity error.

-• Version not already published.
+• Version not already published — immutable releases per cog-registry policy.

 • API compatibility with prior minor version (checked via public-API diff).